TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 - The solution must contain a system block diagram.
 - For every atomic subsystem, a detailed functional description, inputs, outputs, and specifications must be provided.
 - The document should include an acknowledgment of ethical, professional, and standards considerations, explaining the specific constraints imposed.
-- The solution must include a refined estimate of the resources needed, including: costs, allocation of management responsibilities for each subsystem, and a Gantt chart.
+- The solution must include a refined estimate of the resources needed, including: costs, allocation of responsibilities for each subsystem, and a Gantt chart.

 ## Introduction